flintlib/flint/doc/source/introduction.rst

 experimental software.
 The interfaces are subject to change and many important functions and optimizations have not been implemented.
-A more stable and functional release can be expected in late 2020 or more likely 2021.
+A more stable and functional release can be expected in late 2021.

 .. raw:: latex